Parks & Recreation

 The award-winning Harbor Island Garden Club is actively involved in community beautification and environmental improvements throughout Wrightsville Beach.
 Visit the Club's website to learn how you too can become involved and help support their efforts.

 The North Carolina Holiday Flotilla, which began over thirty years ago, occurs each year on the Saturday following Thanksgiving.
-The festivities begin at Day in the Park with it's variety of craft and food vendors along with activities for youth and adults.
-After a Day in the Park, enjoy the beautiful lights of the Flotilla Boat Parade and Fireworks display kicking off the holiday season.
+The festivities begin at Day in the Park in Wrightsville Beach Park from 10:00 am to 4:00 pm with it's variety of craft and food vendors along with activities for youth and adults.
+After a Day in the Park, enjoy the beautiful lights of the Flotilla Boat Parade and Fireworks display kicking off the holiday season at 6:00 pm.
 The Flotilla has grown to become one of the top 20 events in the Southeast and a must see family event!